eeshanayak/coe352/README.md

 kinv = np.linalg.inv(k)
 numpy.linalg.LinAlgError: Singular matrix
 ```
 In a Free-Free system, the difference matrix, A, does not have a full rank because there are more masses than springs, giving us more unknowns than equations.
-Because A does not have a full rank, it is not invertible, and we get a singular matrix.
+Because A does not have a full rank, it is not invertible, and we get a singular matrix that is unsolvable.